bave8672/starnode/README.md

 ## Credits

-You can se more of my projects at [baves.net](http://www.baves.net).
+You can see more of my projects at [baves.net](http://www.baves.net).